-Supreme Court won’t exempt religious school from Ky.’s covid-closure order
+Supreme Court won’t exempt religious school from Ky. coronavirus-closure order

 The court has struggled for months with emergency requests for relief from local restrictions.

-After the death of Justice Ruth Bader Ginsburg and the confirmation of her replacement Amy Coney Barrett, the court put aside its practice of deferring to local officials and instead blocked restrictions that governors have imposed on religious gatherings to try to stop the coronavirus from spreading.
+After the death of Justice Ruth Bader Ginsburg and the confirmation of her replacement, Amy Coney Barrett, the court put aside its practice of deferring to local officials and instead blocked restrictions that governors have imposed on religious gatherings to try to stop the coronavirus from spreading.

 In rejecting New York Gov. Andrew M. Cuomo’s restrictions in a Thanksgiving eve decision, the court said that judges must not let the limitations overburden the Constitution’s guarantee of the free exercise of religion.